gutelfuldead/buildroot_fmcomms_gnuradio/README.md

 Login Info
 ----------

-User FMCOMMS is in the sudoers file and has access to dialout,sshd groups.
+User fmcomms is in the sudoers file and has access to dialout,sshd groups.

 |user|password|
 |----|--------|